komsit37/sublime-q/README.md

 ## Features

-### Chart
+### Charts
-Shortcut `F4` will plot html/js chart from the latest REPL result (the usage is similar to Studio for Kdb+ - with a few chart customizations).
+Shortcut `F4` will plot an html/js chart from the latest REPL result (the usage is similar to Studio for Kdb+ - with a few chart customizations).
 See [js/canvasjs/example.q](./js/canvasjs/example.q)

 ```q
 /default is line chart